John Heartfield is known:

 Heartfield invented the concept of three-dimensional wrap-around book dust jackets.
 The book dust jackets told a story from the front cover to the back.
 There’s speculation that Malik-Verlag sold more publications because of Heartfield’s covers than the actual content of the books.

-In 1920, he helped organize the Erste Internationale Dada-Messe [First International Dada Fair] in Berlin.
-Dadaists were the young lions of the German art scene, opinionated provocateurs who often disrupted public art gatherings and ridiculed the participants.
+In 1920, Heartfield helped organize the Erste Internationale Dada-Messe [First International Dada Fair] in Berlin.
+Dadaists were the young lions of the German art scene, rebels who often disrupted public art gatherings and made fun of the participants.
 They labeled traditional art trivial and bourgeois.
 Heartfield was a vital member of a circle of German titans that included Hannah Höch, George Grosz, Kurt Schwitters, Richard Huelsenbeck, Raoul Hausmann, and others.

 In January of 1918, Heartfield joined the newly founded German Communist Party (KPD).
 The KPD, eventually blamed by the Nazis for the burning of the Reichstag, was the only serious political threat to the rise of Adolf Hitler and The Third Reich.
 From many of his montages, it is clear that Heartfield blamed the greed of capitalists, especially those that manufactured steel and munitions, for the horrors he had witnessed firsthand during World War I.

 It is essential to note that the vast majority of his work demonstrates that Heartfield was a devoted pacifist.
-[CURATOR’S NOTE: My own conversations with my grandfather made it clear to me that he never believed in violent revolution].
-He had faith in both people and the truth.
-He was certain if he brought the two together, the result promised a better life for the vast majority of society.
+CURATOR’S NOTE: My own conversations with my grandfather made it clear to me that he never supported violence in any form.
+He had faith in people and the truth.
+He was certain if he brought the two together the result would be a better life for all.

 The work of Weimar Republic artists, writers, composers, and playwrights had a profound effect upon Heartfield.
 He, in turn, deeply influenced their work.
 His theater sets were vital elements in the early works of Bertolt Brecht and Erwin Piscator.